Can’t Sleep? It Might Be Your Breathing Habits

 The following breathing exercises, developed by Lin, can train you to breathe through the nose and strengthen the tongue and other muscles that support a healthy airway.

-Breathing from the Belly
+Better Breathing Habits: From the Belly

 This is the natural way of breathing, but it can take time to develop the habit.
 We tend to breathe by expanding the chest, which doesn’t allow the lungs to fully fill with air.
 It’s best to do this exercise before meals, to improve digestion as well as breathing.